Pros

 Bottom Line

-For customers who want a short-term plan and are willing to take the time to read through every detail of their contract, CarShield may be an okay choice, especially since it is an affordable option.
+The Better Business Bureau’s warning about doing business with CarShield should be a serious factor for consumers to consider when they are trying to decide whether to purchase a plan through CarShield.
+But for customers who want a short-term plan and are willing to take the time to read through every detail of their contract, CarShield may be an okay choice, especially since it is a fairly affordable option.

 CarShield vs. Competitors